zhijun42/daily-progress/progress-new-study-format.md

 - My guardrail logic caused flakiness in 00-base.tcl test.
 The master would go down and reboot immediately, and repeat such process multiple times, getting assigned a completely new replid, different from slaves's.
 GPT's previous strategy of keeping cached replid in the sentinel states doesn't work well because I think it's not possible to properly decide when changing the cached replid field.
 Apparently we can't update it every time the master has a new replid.
 We might consider updating it sometime (e.g. 10s) after the master finishes reboot, but the exact logic feels complicated and gives me headaches.
 I came up with a new idea: stop using cached replid and add a new `is_relevant` field to the slave instance state.
 This field gets assigned new value every time the sentinel receives INFO from the slave, but this flag won't change to 0 immediately when the sentinel detects a mismatch between the master and the slave - instead, the sentinel would wait some time if the master just rebooted.
 - The 00-base.tcl test not only crashes the master multiple times, but also crashes the majority of the sentinel instances, and thus wipes out all the INFO memories of these sentinels.
 I had been struggling trying to fix the edge cases caused by such complicated situation, and then I realized that I shouldn't perform so such testing in the simple 00-base.tcl file.
 Each test case is meant to be simple and specific to certain source code (a function, a workflow, etc) but I had been actually trying to create a comprehensive test on the overall sentinel design.
 I should specifically test my slave selection guardrail logic in 04-slave-selection.tcl file.
 - In my 04-slave-selection.tcl test, I successfully set up two cluster.
 I manually ask the slave 30006 in the second cluster to follow the master 30000 in the first cluster (so that I can test now it's no longer a proper candidate when the second master fails over), and then ask the slave to follow the second master 30005 back (this time the failover should succeed).
 This works well and I intend to add more tests (specifically, the edge cases from 00-base.tcl earlier where the master goes down and reboots immediately), but then I find out sentinels believe the new master 30006 in the second cluster still follow the master 30000 and they detect 30006 believes it's a master (which is true), so sentinels send a `slaveof` command to change 30006 back to slave to follow 30000.
 Now everything is just messed up.
 The underlying problem is that once the sentinel finds a redis instance is a replica of another instance, it will hold on to such belief forever until the master instance in is reset due to failover process.
 I need to figure out a way to not mess up two clusters.

-(even though I intend to temporarily )

-but during this period the slaves can't partially sync with the master due to replid mismatch